tejavarma-aln/Export-Report-to-JSON-TDL/README.md

 Report will be exported to JSON with file name 'ListofLedgers.json'

-Report will be exported to tally working directory (##SvCurrentPath)
+Report will be exported to tally working directory

 More Info can be found here: